Fintech Foundations for Nontechnical Executives – Hong Kong

-NEW IN 2020: In this premier program, nontechnical executives will gain an understanding of key new financial technologies in the Chinese market and learn how to leverage them to lead innovation for their organizations.
+NEW IN 2020: In this premier program, nontechnical executives will gain an understanding of key new financial technologies in Asia and learn how to leverage them to lead innovation for their organizations.

-Fintech in China has experienced incredible growth.
-China is now home to some of the largest Fintech organizations in the world, and disruption is happening across nearly every financial industry segment.
+Fintech in Asia has experienced incredible growth.
+Asia is now home to some of the largest Fintech organizations in the world, and disruption is happening across nearly every financial industry segment.
 Disruptors are transforming consumer expectations by offering “one-stop-shop” apps and platforms with frictionless, personalized experiences.

-Given this rapid pace of change, executives in financial services and other affected industries need to be at the frontier of their markets in order to maintain competitiveness in the Chinese business landscape.
+Given this rapid pace of change, executives in financial services and other affected industries need to be at the frontier of their markets in order to maintain competitiveness in today's global business landscape.